i2ca/rag-me/readme.md

 ```

 The evaluation results will be printed on the terminal and the metrics will be saved to the results .csv in your results directory.

+If you want to run multiple experiments at once, run the script `run_experiments.py` after editing the env variables for each experiment.

 # Acknowledgements